rurban/ctl/docs/iterators.md

     set_done (I* iter)

-sets the end so its done.
+sets the position to the end, so it's done.

     set_end (I* iter, I* last)